cryotools/glacial-lake-evolution/code/README.md

   from the [ALOS World 3D 30m DEM](10.1109/IGARSS.2018.8518360)
 - a triangular irregular network of the subglacial overdeepening

-The For more details, please see the header of the code file.
+For more details, please see the header of the code file.
+Some data is not provided here due to storage space limitations, but can be easily produced by downloading the base data from the links in the description above and using basic GIS software tools.

 ### Required software
 The python script was developed relying heavily on the `arcpy` package af ArcGIS 10.7.